pkulchenko/fullmoon/README.md

   body content (using a primitive heuristic) if not set explicitly.
 - any `serve*` method: this executes the requested method and returns an empty string or `true` to signal the end of the processing.
-- any other returned value is ignored (and a warning is logged).
+- any other returned value is ignored and interpreted as if `true` is returned (and a warning is logged).

 ### Requests